It is an antagonist of the quaternary ammonium muscarinic Acetylcholine receptor belonging to the group of drugs called Antimuscarinics.

 Presentation Tablets or Via Oral

 - Follow your doctor’s instructions closely.
-The manufacturer recommends that adults do not take more than 6 tablets or 6 teaspoons (30 milliliters) per day.
-Children 6-12 years of age should not take more than 3 tablets or 3 teaspoons (15 milliliters) per day.
+The manufacturer recommends that adults not take more than six tablets or six teaspoons (30 milliliters) per day.
+Children 6-12 should not take more than three tablets or three teaspoons (15 milliliters) per day.

-- If you are taking the syrup, measure the dose carefully with a measuring device or special spoon.
+- If you take the syrup, measure the dose carefully with a measuring device or special spoon.

 - Do not use a spoon for domestic use.

-- Do not increase your dose or use this medication more often or for longer than prescribed.
+- Do not increase your dose or use this medication more often or longer than prescribed.

-- This medication may cause withdrawal reactions, especially if it has been used regularly for a prolonged period or in high doses.
+- This medication may cause withdrawal reactions, mainly if used regularly for a prolonged period or in high doses.

 In such cases, the symptoms are: